-The Ridgway Family Endowment provides funding to the U.S. Army Military History Institute for the General and Mrs. Matthew B. Ridgway Military History Research Grant Program.
+The Ridgway Family Endowment provides funding for the General and Mrs. Matthew B. Ridgway Military History Research Grant Program.
 The intent of the program is to support on-site research at the U.S. Army Heritage and Education Center (USAHEC), Carlisle, Pennsylvania, on subjects that are of enduring or emerging value to the history of the Army and are well-supported by the USAHEC's holdings.

 How to Apply: Submit applications to firstname.lastname@example.org.
 Applications may only be submitted electronically and should include the required items listed below.
 Please combine all required documents in the order below into one PDF and include your last name in the file name.

 - Brief essay detailing the objective and status of the proposed research

 - Detailed list of USAHEC holdings most likely to support proposed research